Learn How To Publish An Ebook For Free With Amazon Self-Publishing

 While you may be a talented writer, that doesn’t mean that you are a talented editor, line editor, or proofreader.

-You will definitely need help here, as it is impossible for any writer to find all the typos, spelling mistakes, grammar errors and plot holes in a long word count manuscript.
+You will definitely need help here.
+It is impossible for any writer to find all the typos, spelling mistakes, grammar errors, and plot holes in a long word count manuscript.